This is most recent syllabus. Your final syllabus will be given during your first day of class

 - Identify inter-linkages between energy, food, land use, and water;

-- Analyse and compare the cultural and biological significance of water;
+- Analyze and compare the cultural and biological significance of water;

 - Examine the political use of water;